 As soon as she completed talking the lady told me that her name is Rajkumari and she is in her 60’s.
 She then told me that she’s from Kinnaur, Himachal Pardesh and every winter she comes to Rewalsar to stay.
 She was practicing Buddhism since the last 45 years.
 I then told her that I am Hindu and what if I also want to be like her someday then what shall I do?
 She replied that, to become a lama one must learn their language first i.e. Tibetan.

 I then asked her does she gets angry sometimes?
 And if yes then what she does to overcome it?
 At first she laughed at my question a little then said by adding ‘son’ to her words ‘this anger emotion is far away from us and even if we get angry due to some factors then we know how to calm ourselves.
 That is Buddhism all about’.

-I was pretty satisfied by her answer as it was very unexpected to have long conversation with a monk after my last experience.
-Throughout our conversation she was spreading positive vibes by giving so much expressions and gestures while talking.
-Then on her own, she started telling me about the garlands they hold that comprises of 108 beads and to every bead they chant Om Mani Padme hum.
+I was pretty satisfied with her answer as it was very unexpected to have a long conversation with a monk after my last experience.
+Throughout our conversation, she was spreading positive vibes by giving so much expressions and gestures while talking.
+Then on her own, she started telling me about the garlands they hold that comprise of 108 beads and to every bead, they chant Om Mani Padme hum.